6 Cool Things You Can Do With Google Voice

-Obviously, once you sign up with Google Voice, you’ll want to install the mobile app onto your phone.
-Google Voice offers integrated mobile apps for all major phones, including Android, Blackberry, iPhone and others.
-Once you install Voice on your phone, you can check your voicemail, send and receive calls, and check your current account balance (Internet and data plan needed for account connection).
+Once you sign up with Google Voice, you’ll want to install the mobile app onto your phone.
+Google Voice offers integrated mobile apps for both Android and iPhones.
+As soon as you install Voice on your phone, you can check your voicemail, send and receive calls or texts, as well as check your current account balance.

-Most importantly, once you’ve installed the Google Voice app, you can receive calls on your mobile phone from your Google number.
+Most importantly, you can receive calls on your mobile phone from your Google number.
 You can also dial out from your cell phone using the app, and people will see your Google Voice number, not your cell phone number.

-This tells the system that when someone calls you, you’d like to have the option to handle the call in a variety of ways.
-You can press (1) to immediately accept, (2) to immediately send to voicemail while listening in and pressing (*) if you want to jump into the call.
+Once you hear the caller’s name, you have the option to handle the call in a variety of ways.
+You can press 1 to immediately accept, 2 to immediately send to voicemail, and * if you want to jump into the call.

 3. Automatic Transcription of Every Voicemail

-While the bugs aren’t quite all worked out of the system yet, the transcription feature works well enough that you can pretty much understand what the person was saying.
-In the following text call, I used the “listen in” feature, and from the calling-in phone I left a message that went, “This is a test voicemail for a MakeUseOf article.”
-You can check your voicemails either online or from your phone.
+While the bugs aren’t quite all worked out of the system yet, the Google voicemail transcription feature works well enough that you can pretty much understand what the person is saying.
+In addition to receiving voicemail transcriptions by email, you can also check your voicemails either from your computer or from your phone.

-Make sure it’s legal where you live, but another option when you have an incoming call is to press (1) and (4) to accept the call and record it.
-Yup, record it – which brings me to the next cool Google Voice feature, recording phone calls for interviews, police interrogations, or simply to have a record of the conversation.
+Make sure it’s legal where you live, but another option when you have an incoming call is to accept and record the call.
+When you answer, press the number 4 to record phone calls on your iPhone, Android, computer, or tablet.
+This is useful for interviews, police interrogations, or simply to have a record of the conversation.

-There’s no transcription available for recorded conversations, so you’ll need to log into your Voice account to play back the conversation.
-You can email the file to someone, download it as an MP3 file, or embed it into a website.
+When you start recording, you and the caller will hear an announcement that the recording has started.
+There’s no transcription available for recorded conversations, so you’ll need to log into your Voice account, head to your voicemails, and replay the conversation.
+You can even download it as an MP3 file.

-As I mentioned earlier, one of the coolest features of Voice that makes the system ultra-flexible is the fact that you can customize how Google handles and routes your phone calls.
+You can customize Google Voice even more by changing the way Voice handles and routes your phone calls.
 It essentially acts as a personal secretary—a phone switchboard that can be as simple or as complicated as you want it to be.

-Under “Settings” and “Groups”, you can create any group that you like, and edit individual settings as shown above.
-Select what phone (or phones) should ring, select (or record) a special greeting, and you can even disable Call Presentation for a particular group so that the call immediately starts when you pick up, rather than offering you the usual options to forward to voicemail.
+Under Settings > Groups, you can create any group that you like, and edit individual settings as shown above.
+Select what phone (or phones) should ring, select (or record) a special greeting, and you can even disable call screening for a particular group.